 ISF Partners: Professor Rhiannon Corcoran and Mr Graham Marshall (Heseltine Institute for Public Policy and Practice, University of Liverpool, UK)

 Rhiannon Corcoran & Graham Marshall.
 From Lonely cities to Prosocial Places: How Evidence-Informed Urban Design Can reduce the Experience of Loneliness.
-(Book chapter in press 2017)
+(Book chapter 2017)

 Prosocial Place – Contributory Article to Urban Design Journal January 2017 – Yangzhou: World Healthy City.